 In this document, we present the cipher suite Ascon, which provides authenticated encryption with associated data (AEAD) and hashing functionality.
-The suite consists of the authenticated ciphers Ascon-128 and Ascon-128a, which have been selected as primary choice for lightweight authenticated encryption in the final portfolio of the CAESAR competition, the hash function Ascon-HASH, the eXtend-able output function Ascon-XOF, and a new variant Ascon-80pq with increased resistance against quantum key-search.
-The recommendation for NIST includes Ascon-HASH combined with Ascon-128 or Ascon-128a.
+The suite consists of the authenticated ciphers Ascon-128 and Ascon-128a, which have been selected as primary choice for lightweight authenticated encryption in the final portfolio of the CAESAR competition, and a new variant Ascon-80pq with increased resistance against quantum key-search.
+Additionally, the suite consists of the hash functions Ascon-HasH and Ascon-HasHA, and the extendable output functions Ascon-XoF and Ascon-XoFA.
+The recommendation for NIST includes Ascon-128 combined with Ascon-HasH or Ascon-128a combined with Ascon-HasHA.
 All schemes provide 128-bit security and internally use the same 320-bit permutation (with different round numbers) so that a single lightweight primitive is sufficient to implement both AEAD and hashing.